CLI Reference for ETLs

 This section documents ETL management operations with ais etl.
 But first, note:

-As with global rebalance, dSort, and download, all ETL management commands can be also executed via ais job and ais show - the commands that, by definition, support all AIS xactions, including AIS-ETL
+As with global rebalance, dSort, and download, all ETL management commands can also be executed via ais job and ais show—the commands that, by definition, support all AIS xactions, including AIS-ETL.

 Table of Contents